frostbone25/Unity-Voxel-Tracer/README.md

 # Unity Voxel Tracer

 Work in progress voxel tracer.
-This is intended to be an offline solution for generating lighting/volumetrics.
+This is intended to be an offline solution for generating scene lighting and [volumetrics](https://github.com/frostbone25/Unity-Baked-Volumetrics).

 ### Features
 - Direct Lighting *(Directional, Spot, Point, Area)*